 Estimating how much forage you have available in a pasture is easy when you've got a good grazing stick.
 Here Grass Whisperer Troy Bishopp shows you how to use one.
 (Different areas require different measurement sticks.
-If you don't have a grazing stick already, here's a link to places you can find one!)
+Contact your local Natural Resources Conservation Service office to find out if there is one for your area.)